hxzhu9819/homepage/_posts/2020-10-30-Malloclab-Reflections.md

 Now, assuming byte-addressible, it's easy to explain what `a = malloc(2);` does:

 1. Go to the heap
-2. Find 5 consecutive free bytes in the heap (*this is wrong and I will explain why*)
+2. Find 2 consecutive free bytes in the heap (*this is wrong and I will explain why*)
 3. occupy it and let a point to the start of the chosen byte

 ```
 Heap: | prologue | free | d | a | a | e | e | e | ... | epilogue |
 ```

 Easy, right?
 However, this is the abstraction we made for the programmers.
-There are actually a lot things happening behind the scene.
+There are actually a lot of things happening behind the scene.
 Do not believe me?
 Try answering the following questions

 1. how should we tell whether a block is free or allocated?
 They are 0/1s, not free/a/b/c/d, ...
 2. how should we find free blocks?